Franktra/Prompts_n_Pockets_Guide/README.md

-# Prompts_n_Pockets_Guide
- Action Framework- condensed version/quick reference guide
- # A Quick Reference Guide to the Action Framework's Three-Step Iterative Process
+ # A Quick Reference Guide to the Action Framework's Three-Step Iterative Process: A Strategic Framework for Prompt Engineering

 Welcome to the Quick Reference Guide to the Action Framework's Three-Step Iterative Process.
 This guide is your straightforward route to interact with AI language models and optimize your questions and requests.